-Why can’t I find my school on the approved school list?
+Why can’t I find the student beneficiary’s school on the approved school list?

-The Texas Extra Credit Education loan program is only available for Title IV eligible institutions that offer a Bachelor’s degree or higher.
+The loan program is only available for Title IV eligible institutions that offer a Bachelor’s degree or higher.

 Can I apply for funds to pay for housing and meal plans?

-Yes, you can borrower funds through our loan program to cover the cost of housing and meal plans; however, the student’s school must certify your loan application indicating the loan amount you are eligible to receive based on the student’s financial aid/need.
+Yes, you can borrow funds through our loan program to cover the student beneficiary’s cost of housing and meal plans; however, the student’s school must certify your loan application indicating the loan amount you are eligible to receive based on the student’s financial aid/need.

 How much can I borrow?